Stories from Rural Dutchess County

 To Be Young

-Renato Sarcena Salguero, “El poder de juventud”
+“El poder de juventud”

-When my mom introduced me or described me, she always said I was at least ten years old.
-She always said I was a very complicated child because whenever I went out to play with friends, I always came back very late.
+When my mom introduces me or describes me, she always says I was a very complicated child because whenever I went out to play with friends, I always came back very late.
 Once, while playing with friends, I had an accident on my bike.
 I came home unconscious because I hit the top of my head really hard.
 It left me unconscious for at least three hours.

-She told me that because it was a huge worry because I couldn't remember anything.
-I had forgotten everything that day.
-She always said I was a very hyperactive child.
+She always says I was a very hyperactive child.
 When I saw other children, I wanted to play.
 I felt like a very free person in those moments.

-As the years went by, when I was sixteen, I decided to travel to a new country.
-I told my mom, but she didn't want to because a trip comes with many risks along the way.
-And she didn't agree.
+When I was sixteen, I decided to travel to a new country.
+I told my mom, but she didn't want to go because a trip comes with many risks along the way.
 But my brother told her that everything would be fine, that in the new country I would have better opportunities and that way I could get ahead.
 Then she decided to let me go.
 She knew I was already a person who could make good decisions.

 The Secret